Federico2014/tron-docker/tools/stress_test/README.md

 java -jar ../stress_test/build/libs/stresstest.jar help
 ```
 The stress test tool includes four components:
-- `getAddressList`: Collect the address list from the account database.
+- `collect`: Collect the address list from the account database.
 - `generate`: Generate plenty of transactions used the in the stress test.
 - `broadcast`: Broadcast the transactions and compute the TPS.
 - `statistic`: Compute the TPS from specified block range.